Amazon’s war on small businesses isn’t set to die down anytime soon.

 That’s always going to put you in a consumer’s good books, and great customer service will get you extra word-of-mouth too.
 Just ask Zappos.

-Be Faster: Make it Checkout Easier and More Convenient for Your Customers to Purchase
+2. Make Checkout Easier and More Convenient for Your Customers to Purchase

 If you’ve ever tried to purchase a product on Amazon, you wouldn’t be alone if you felt frustrated with their checkout process.